I was again honored to be invited to DS World Dubai, held last week at the Grand Hyatt Dubai, and I arrived with curiosity.

 The MENA region, like many emerging markets, presents unique challenges.
 Internet connectivity can be inconsistent in certain areas.
 Data sovereignty laws vary significantly between countries.
 IT infrastructure in practice ranges from cutting-edge to essentially non-existent.

 For DS to execute their cloud-first strategy globally, they need to solve problems that have nothing to do with their technology and everything to do with local infrastructure and regulation.
-It's a fascinating strategic challenge that doesn't get discussed enough in product launch announcements.
+It's an interesting strategic challenge that doesn't get discussed enough in product launch announcements.

 The Gala Night

 Every year, DS World Dubai culminates in a stunning gala night at the base of the iconic Burj Khalifa.
-This is one of the best events in the dental calender quite frankly.
-Against the backdrop of the world's tallest building, with its mesmerizing light show, attendees enjoyed an evening of entertainment, exceptional food, and valuable networking opportunities.
+This is one of the best social events in the dental calendar.
+Against the backdrop of the world's tallest building, with its mesmerizing light show, we all enjoyed an evening of entertainment, exceptional food, and valuable networking opportunities.

 Final Thoughts – A Year of Consolidation?